Zap Mama: Fifth Cycle: Odyssée and Body and Mind

 Zap Mama returns with Odyssée, a resolutely modern album open to the world, written entirely in French and in which she defends the concept of Afropeanity.
 "In our country, unlike in the United States, Belgian-Congolese history is not documented: we have to go and find the unsung heroes.
 For the texts, Daulne was able to count on the help of her brother Jean-Louis Daulne and Salvatore Adamo.
 Daulne reaches an age when legacy is essential.
 Daulne's humanitarian commitment includes support for a living hero, Dr. Mukwegue, winner of the 2018 Nobel Prize.

-In 2020 to 2021 Daulne undergoes training in Sonotherapy and Music Therapy, to bring her humble support to the women survivors of the Panzi hospital in Bukavu (Eastern Democratic Republic of the Congo).
+In 2020 to 2021, Daulne undergoes training in Sonotherapy and Music Therapy, to bring her support to the women survivors of the Panzi hospital in Bukavu (Eastern Democratic Republic of the Congo).

 In 2022 Daulne travels to Goma and Bukavu where she runs Ethno Vocal Therapy workshops, composes and records music with young women, and provides psychological support for the socio-economic reintegration of survivors treated by DR. Denis MUKWEGE.
 Daulne will be back after the screening of Thierry Michel's documentary on Chaine RTBF Belgique, in which she participated in the debate to testify about the strength of the eastern congoles woman in the name and honor of her mother, Nabindibo Aningi, a heroine and survivor of the massacres in the region and puts together the pieces of a complex jigsaw puzzle of successive wars involving hundreds of armed groups, some Congolese, some foreign, guilty of mass crimes whose primary victims are women.
 In the Congo, rape has become a weapon of war, with victims now numbering several generations.
 And it continues to this day.
 A debate moderated by Nathalie Maleux will take stock of the situation in the Democratic Republic of the Congo.
 It will bring together the documentary's director, Thierry Michel, experts in international law, geopolitics and human rights, Marie Daulne of Zap Mama, and Bernard Cadière, surgeon at Hôpital Saint-Pierre and Dr. Mukwege's right-hand man.